Can I get divorced?

 - your permanent home is in the UK.

-Please come and discuss your situation with the family law team and we can advise you of your legal situation.
+Please come and discuss your situation with the Family Law team and we can advise you of your legal situation.
 In some cases, it may also be possible to annul your marriage.
+The no fault divorce law came into effect in England and Wales on 6 April 2022, it is no longer possible to contest a divorce.

 How do you get a divorce?